Maurice El Médiouni

-Maurice El Médiouni, French El Médioni (مــوريــس الــمــديــونــي, 18 October 1928 – 25 March 2024) was an Algerian pianist, composer and interpreter of Andalusian, Raï, Sephardic and Arab music.
-He was one of the few living artists to have performed with artists such as Lili Labassi, Line Monty, Lili Boniche, Samy el Maghribi, and Reinette l’Oranaise.
-He was also a professional tailor and initially took up music as a hobby.
+Maurice El Médiouni, also spelled Maurice el Medioni, (مــوريــس الــمــديــونــي; 18 October 1928 – 25 March 2024) was an Algerian pianist, songwriter and interpreter of Algerian chaabi, Franco-Arab chanson, raï and world music.
+He is known for his performances in the 1950s and 1960s with other artists from the Maghreb such as Lili Labassi, Line Monty, Lili Boniche, Samy el Maghribi, and Reinette l’Oranaise.

+In his later years, he attracted new acclaim with albums such as Café Oran and Descarga Oriental, the latter with Cuban-American jazz musician Roberto Rodriguez, gaining the 2007 BBC Radio 3 World Music Award.

 Biography

-Maurice El Médiouni was born in the Jewish quarter of Oran, Algeria on 18 October 1928, into a family of musicians.
-His uncle was the celebrated Messaoud El Mediouni, "Saoud l'Oranais" who died at the Sobibor extermination camp.
-He is sometimes regarded as the grandfather of Algerian pop music.
+Maurice El Médiouni was born in the Jewish quarter of Oran, French Algeria on 18 October 1928, into a family of musicians.
+His uncle was the musician Messaoud El Mediouni, known as "Saoud l'Oranais", who died in the 1940s at the Sobibor extermination camp.
+At age nine, he reportedly began to play the piano.
+After the Allied invasion of Algeria in 1942, he performed in bars popular with American soldiers and learned to play jazz, boogie woogie and Cuban rumba.

-Following the Algerian War of Independence, he moved to Paris, France, where he worked as a tailor as well as occasionally backing Jewish singers, and then in 1967 to Marseilles where he opened a clothing factory and took a break from his musical career, which he resumed in the 1980s.
-In his later years, he was based in France and Israel, and could be caught live-performing solo or with other Arab-French and Jewish-French artists, such as Mahmoud Fadl, the Klezmatics, as well as playing alongside musicians who had originally accompanied him nearly half a century earlier in Algeria and France.
+Following the Algerian War of Independence in the early 1960s, El Médiouni moved to Paris, France, where he worked as a tailor as well as occasionally backing Jewish singers.
+In 1967 he opened a clothing factory in Marseille and took a break from his musical career, which he resumed in the 1980s.
+In his later years, he was based in France and Israel, performing solo or with other North African Muslim and Jewish artists, who had originally accompanied him nearly half a century earlier in Algeria and France.

-His memoir, From Oran to Marseille, edited by Max Reinhardt and translated by Jonathan Walton, was published by Repeater Books in 2017.
+His 1997 album Café Oran, where he was joined by American jazz musicians David Krakauer and Frank London, ushered in a new phase in his career.
+On this and later albums, he also sang Franco-Arab chansons with lyrics in both Algerian Arabic and French.
+Examples are his "Bienvenue/Abiadi" and "Ahlan oua sahlan", the former song being the opening track of The Rough Guide to Mediterranean Caf (2004).
+El Médiouni played piano on two tracks of Algerian-born musician Khaled's 2004 album Ya-Rayi.
+In 2007, El Médiouni joined the El Gusto orchestra of Jewish and Muslim musicians of Algerian chaabi.
+On 27 January 2013, at age 84, he played a two-hour concert at the Musée d’Art et d’Histoire du Judaïsme in Paris that was published under the title Oran-Oran.
+Live in Paris.

+Personal life

-El Médiouni was married to Juliette Amsellem until her death in 2022, and had three children.
+El Médiouni was married to Juliette Amsellem until her death in 2022, and the couple had three children.
 He died at a care home in Herzliya, Israel, on 25 March 2024, at the age of 95.